 If you cook at home, try cutting back on the salt in your recipes and compensate with other spices.
 And if you eat out a lot, maybe grab the pepper shaker instead of the salt.

-Health supplements, such as turmeric, ginger and CBD oil, are a great, natural alternative to alleviating pain from arthritis.
+Health supplements, such as turmeric, and ginger are a great, natural alternative to alleviating pain from arthritis.
 What you eat matters, too.
 Some of the worst offenders are sugar and alcohol.
-You should avoid these two tings if you’re not interested in aggravating your arthritis or joint pain.
+You should avoid these two things if you’re not interested in aggravating your arthritis or joint pain.